nrccua/apollo-rest-utils/README.md

 ## Features

-* A command line utiltity that takes a swagger file/url, and automatically generates input and output types, and endpoint definitions that can be used to make integration with `apollo-link-rest` much easier.
+- A command line utiltity that takes a swagger file/url, and automatically generates input and output types, and endpoint definitions that can be used to make integration with `apollo-link-rest` much easier.
-* Wrapper functions for common GraphQL operations that allow you to pass in pure GraphQL, and enables the input variables and the result to be strongly typed based on the swagger definition.
+- Wrapper functions for common GraphQL operations that allow you to pass in pure GraphQL, and enables the input variables and the result to be strongly typed based on the swagger definition.
-* Automatically checks your GraphQL at runtime and will throw exceptions if your GraphQL fields do not match the endpoint definition.
+- Automatically checks your GraphQL at runtime and will throw exceptions if your GraphQL fields do not match the endpoint definition.
+- Custom apollo links to cover REST API edge cases, such as using the `headersLink` to retrieve data from REST response headers.

 ## Usage